-Our experiments using the above model reveal that the market quickly becomes dominated by a small number of cards.
-The dominance can be measured in terms of the fraction of transactions conducted using a specific card, figure 1, the fraction of consumers holding the cards as in figure 2 as well as the fraction of merchants accepting it, figure 3.
-In all cases we see that as a result of the net benefits of cards being positive, they drive out cash transactions nearly completely and only two cards survive in the long run.
-The figures shown throughout represent typical outcomes of our experiments; no attempts to calculate averages have been made as this would easily invalidate the outcome of individual results through inappropriate averaging.
+Our experiments using the above model reveal that the market quickly becomes dominated by a small number of cards as the top left panel in figure 1 shows.
+The dominance can be measured in terms of the fraction of transactions conducted using a specific card, the fraction of consumers holding the cards as well as the fraction of merchants accepting it.
+In nearly all cases we observe that card payments drive out cash transactions nearly completely and only two cards survive in the long run.